-Applicants for first-year admission into New York Institute of Technology College of Osteopathic Medicine (NYITCOM) Long Island (Old Westbury, N.Y.) or NYITCOM at Arkansas State University, Jonesboro (NYITCOM at Arkansas) must meet the following academic requirements prior to matriculation:
+Applicants for first-year admission into New York Institute of Technology College of Osteopathic Medicine (NYITCOM-Long Island) or NYITCOM at Arkansas State University, Jonesboro (NYITCOM-Arkansas) must meet the following academic requirements prior to matriculation:

 - 1. Have a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education.
-Candidates from a college or university where a formal articulation agreement exists for a combined degree are an exception to this requirement. - NYITCOM will consider candidates with credentials from a college or university outside of the United States who have submitted an evaluation of their transcripts by World Education Services or Globe Language Services to American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for verifying the equivalency of the minimum requirements for admission.

-- 2. Be a U.S. Citizen or a U.S. Permanent Resident. - 3.
-Applicants must have completed an acceptable academic year sequence in the following prerequisite courses (exceptions are made on a case-by-case basis by the Admissions Committee): - English: six semester hours - Biology, including a basic course in general biology or general zoology (lecture and lab): eight semester hours - General Chemistry (lecture and lab): eight semester hours - Organic Chemistry I (lecture and lab): four semester hours - Organic Chemistry II (lecture and lab): four semester hours.
-Biochemistry, four semester hours with lab, may be substituted for Organic Chemistry II. - Physics (lecture and lab): eight semester hours - 4.
-Each applicant must submit Medical College Admission Test (MCAT) scores.
-Test scores must not be more than three years old from the time of application.
+Candidates from a college or university where a formal articulation agreement exists for a combined degree are an exception to this requirement. - NYITCOM will consider candidates with credentials from a college or university outside of the United States who have submitted an evaluation of their transcripts by World Education Services to American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for verifying the equivalency of the minimum requirements for admission. - 2.
+Be a U.S. Citizen or a U.S. Permanent Resident - 3.
+Applicants must have completed an acceptable academic year sequence in the following prerequisite courses (exceptions are made on a case-by-case basis by the Admissions Committee): - English: six semester hours - Biology, including a basic course in general biology or general zoology (lecture and lab): eight semester hours - General Chemistry (lecture and lab): eight semester hours - Organic Chemistry I (lecture and lab): four semester hours - Organic Chemistry II (lecture and lab): four semester hours (Biochemistry, four semester hours with or without lab, may be substituted for Organic Chemistry II)

+• Physics (lecture and lab): eight semester hours

+4. Each applicant must submit Medical College Admission Test (MCAT) scores.
+We will accept official MCAT exam scores from January 2019 and after.
 Scores should be reported directly to AACOMAS (Code 600).

 The above are minimum requirements for admission to NYIT College of Osteopathic Medicine.
-Students are encouraged to enroll in additional courses such as behavioral sciences (psychology, sociology, anthropology), biochemistry, calculus/statistics, genetics, human anatomy/physiology and microbiology.
+Students are encouraged to enroll in additional courses such as behavioral sciences (psychology, sociology, anthropology), biochemistry, calculus/statistics, genetics, human anatomy/physiology, and microbiology.
 The potential applicant should complete these courses as early as possible.